Dr. Bill McBeth - DVM 1981

-Dr. Bill McBeth, Morgantown, Pa., is the recipient of the 2013 Alumni Recognition Award at the North American Veterinary Conference in Orlando, Fla., presented Jan 20 by the Kansas State University Veterinary Medical Alumni Association.
+Dr. Bill McBeth, Morgantown, Pa., was the recipient of the 2013 Alumni Recognition Award at the North American Veterinary Conference in Orlando, Fla., presented Jan.
+20, 2013 by the Kansas State University Veterinary Medical Alumni Association.

 Prior to attending K-State, Dr. McBeth was appointed from Nebraska to the United States Military Academy at West Point, graduating in 1970.
 He then served in the Army Corps of Engineers for six years serving in Korea and Germany.
 After leaving the military, Dr. McBeth earned his DVM at K-State graduating 1981, and then entered private practice.
 He practiced as an associate for one year with the Metzger Veterinary Clinic, Gordon, Neb., a mixed practice in the Nebraska Panhandle.
 In 1982, he left Nebraska for Northeast Colorado where he served first as an associate, then partner, and then sole owner of his own mixed practice, Sun Prairie Veterinary Clinic, in Wray, Colo.
 In 2001, while still in private practice, Dr McBeth was engaged by Pfizer Animal Health as a livestock consultant.
 In 2003 he left private practice and became a full time Pfizer employee, first as a drug safety livestock veterinarian and then as a manager of the Pfizer Veterinary Medical Information and Product Support Livestock-Equine team, a group of food animal and equine veterinarians taking technical service calls from food animal and equine veterinarians, producers and owners.
 His public health experiences in the Veterinary Corps combined with the focus on food quality and safety by food animal veterinarians motivated him to pursue a master’s degree in food safety from Michigan State University, which he completed in 2010.